mdn/webextensions-examples/http-response/README.md

 ## What it shows

-How to use the response parser on bytes.
+How to use the response parser on bytes and how to change the response on a non-UTF-8 page without using an encoding library.

 Icon is from: https://www.iconfinder.com/icons/763339/draw_edit_editor_pen_pencil_tool_write_icon#size=128